What is a Cell? Definition, Types, Structure, Functions, and More

 4. Spirillum: Spiral-shaped

-Following the cell wall (if present), there’s a cell membrane.
+There’s a cell membrane following the cell wall (if present).
 Inside the cell membrane lies a thick, jelly-like liquid called cytoplasm.

 Within this cytoplasm, the genetic material (DNA) exists in a “naked” state.
-It’s not surrounded by a nuclear membrane because prokaryotic cells lack a nucleus altogether.
-Since there’s no nucleus, a nuclear membrane wouldn’t be present.
+A nuclear membrane does not surround it because prokaryotic cells lack a nucleus.
+Since there’s no nucleus, an atomic membrane wouldn’t be present.

 Let’s clear up the concept of naked DNA.

 Eukaryotic cells have a nucleus that houses their DNA.
-This DNA is quite long, about 2.2 meters, and needs to be tightly packed to fit within the nucleus.
+This DNA is about 2.2 meters long and needs to be tightly packed to fit within the nucleus.
 Histone proteins help with this packaging process.

 Think of histone proteins as spools that DNA wraps around.
-If DNA is not wrapped around these spools (histones) then it’s considered naked.
+If DNA is not wrapped around these spools (histones), it’s considered naked.

-Therefore naked DNA refers to prokaryotic DNA that is not packaged with histone proteins.
-This DNA is typically referred to as genomic DNA and exists as a single circular chromosome.
+Therefore, naked DNA refers to prokaryotic DNA not packaged with histone proteins.
+This DNA is typically called genomic DNA and exists as a single circular chromosome.

 What is a chromosome?